 Roughly one in eight people living with HIV is being denied health services because of stigma and discrimination.
 Adopting a human rights approach to HIV and AIDS is in the best interests of public health and is key to eradicating stigma and discrimination.

 Southern Time Productions is partnering with organizations across the globe to raise awareness of the global epidemic of HIV/AIDS, with an aim to reduce stigma and discrimination surrounding the disease.
 We are also partnering with organizations, like PINA and PWA, which provide access to testing, treatment and support services to people living with HIV.

-The Southern Time team includes HIV positive singers from Toronto and Uganda, collectively sharing their knowledge and stories of triumph over despair, through music, drama and spoken word.
+The Southern Time team includes HIV positive singers from Toronto, collectively sharing their knowledge and stories of triumph over despair, through music, drama and spoken word.

-Southern Time Productions aims to achieve their goals through a number of steps:
+The Southern Time community aims to achieve their goals through a number of steps:

-- Partnerships with organizations that help people living with HIV around the world in multiple ways
+- Partnerships with organizations like PINA and PWA that help people living with HIV around the world in multiple ways

 - To partner with organizations providing consistent access to antiretrovirals (ARVs) to all people living with HIV throughout the world

 - To partner with organizations intent on reducing the stigma and criminalization surrounding HIV